fredrikaverpil/llm-playground/youtube-script-creator/README.md

 - Take one input, the topic for a YouTube video.
 - Get outputs: the YouTube video title and the YouTube video script.

-Uses ChatGPT (gpt-3.5-turbo) fed with research from Wikipedia.
+Uses ChatGPT (gpt-3.5-turbo) or GPT4all fed with research from Wikipedia.

 ## Quickstart